christophe-gouel/gams-style-guide/README.md

 Strive to make your code platform independent:

 - Use `/` to separate folders, not `\` which only works on Windows.
-- Respect case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on Windows by default but not on UNIX-based systems.
+- Respect case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on MacOS and Windows by default but not on Linux.
 - Avoid using tools that works only on Windows.
 For example, to exchange data with Excel files use [GAMS Connect](https://www.gams.com/latest/docs/UG_GAMSCONNECT.html "har2gdx.exe my_harfile.har my_gdxfile.gdx") instead of `gdxxrw.exe`.
 - If you cannot avoid using Windows-specific tools such as `har2gdx.exe`, test for the operating system and abort early.